jianminchen/website-development-and-frontend-technologies/ReadMe.md

 Case study 1:
 One of requests is to make the website more responsive.
 When a user moves mouse over the product listed on the website, the user does not know what is difference between those 7 products.
 In 2016, I decided to add hoverover response, display the lumens for each products.

 I started to learn MVC, Restful API, web service, Angular JS and other web technologies by myself from 2013, and through pluarsight.com from 2016.
 I spent a lot of time to learn the technologies using pluralsight.com.
-I continued to spend time to make code more readable and also easy to maintain, I did not have time to rewrite the code using those new technologies I learned.
+I continued to spend time to make code more readable and also easy to maintain, I did not have time to rewrite the code using those new technologies I learned to my current work.

 **A few examples**<br>